davabdallah/k8s-training/day-2/lab-05-configmap-secret.md

 Create a ConfigMap and a Secret, inject them into a Deployment as environment variables, and inspect the result.

-## Estimated Time

-65 minutes

-## Prerequisites

-- Minikube is running.
-- kubectl context is set to `minikube`.
-- You are in the repository root.

 ## Step-by-Step Commands

 Open the manifests: